Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 ## Goals

 To gather a community of people who like classical music, and recommend music to those who are new to the genre and may find it overwhelming.
-The symphony orchestra will incorporate new uploads to the site in performances, and discounts will be available to members of the community for those concerts.
+The symphony orchestra will make a point of performing user favourites at their concerts, and discounts will be available to members of the community for those concerts.

+## User Stories

+- I am a fan of classical music and am looking to find new suggestions for good pieces to hear.

+- I am new to classical music and trying to find more pieces to listen to and appreciate the genre.

+- I am a fan of the orchestra and would like to bring my favourite pieces to their attention, with the intention that they will perform these pieces.

+I want a simple site with a library of pieces to listen to.
+I would like the option to browse the library, without needing to register or log in.
+I understand that this has limited features and if I wish to avail of more features, be able to engage with the site, or get discounts to the orchestra concerts, I need to register and log in.

-## UX
+# UX

-This is for people who would like to listen to more classical music but don't know where to begin, or classical music lovers who want to share their favourite pieces.
-The orchestra notes what new additions there are, and if possible, will perform them at upcoming concerts.

-It is a basic layout, easy to follow.
-The 'create' and 'update' pages are not available from the navbar and have 'go back' buttons easily visible at the top of the page.
+### Design

+In honour of the unsociable unicorns after which the site is named, the navbar, buttons and footer are made up of bright, psychadelic colours traditionally associated with unicorns, around a dark monochrome website.

-#### Not logged in
+### Not logged in

  - You will land on the MUSO page which will tell you a little bit about the orchestra's site and direct you to register or login.
+There is a call to action to browse the library.
+Here you can see what has been uploaded, but you cannot add to it or search.
+For this, you must be logged in.

  - Register to create an account/log in.

-#### Logged in
+### Logged in

- - You will be taken immediately to the home page.
+ - You will be taken immediately to the home page, where your own uploads are listed.
+There is a prompt to go to the full library to browse.

  - Browse what others have uploaded and follow the spotify link to listen.
 This will open in a new tab or the app, so the user can continue to browse while listening.
+If the link is faulty, an error page will direct you to return to browse, or open spotify and search for yourself.

  - On the browse page is a prompt to add to the library.
 If the user knows a piece they think others might like, they can follow the link.

  - If the piece has been added by the current user, they have the option to update or delete the piece.
 The admin user also has these privileges, in case a user misspells or duplicates anything.
-The delete button contains a dropdown
+The delete button redirects to a confirmation page, to ensure they intended to delete.

- - Below again is a search bar where users can search by composer or genre, with a button to clear search options.
+ - Below again is a search bar where users can search by composer or genre, with a button - "see all" - to clear search options.

+ - There is a log out button on the navbar, this prompts a confirmation of intent in case it was pressed accidentally.

+ - There is a navbar available at all times to the user, and most pages have a 'return to browse' button, as this page is the feature page of the site.

  #### Admin

- As well as editing or deleting works, an admin can edit composer information.
+ - As well as editing or deleting works, an admin can edit composer information.
 If a new composer has been entered into the database, they will not yet have a related photo.
 The admin can upload a photo in the composers page.
-They can then click edit and save on any works by that composer to have the image displayed.
+They can then click edit-and-save for any works by the respective composer, in order to have the new image displayed.

-### Aesthetic

-In honour of the unsociable unicorns after which the site is named, the navbar, buttons and footer are made up of bright, psychadelic colours traditionally associated with unicorns, around a dark monochrome website.